 Figure 67.
-Scale of existing Sepulveda and Hansen Basins, respectively providing 18,000 AF and 33,000 AF of active flood control storage, and hypothetical location of a Burbank-Verdugo Basin.
+Scale of existing Sepulveda and Hansen Basins, respectively providing 18,000 ac-ft and 33,000 ac-ft of active flood control storage, and hypothetical location of a Burbank-Verdugo Basin.
 There is unlikely to be room for new basins at appropriate locations in the heavily urbanized region without significant land acquisition.
 Source: Google Earth, Image Landsat / Copernicus, 2018.